Automated dimensional analysis for PDEs: PDE nondimensionalization examples

 \item \emph{Left preconditioning} (test function scaling and normalization).
 Scaling the test functions ($\delta \mathbf{v} \mapsto v_\mathrm{ref} \delta \mathbf{v}, \delta p \mapsto p_\mathrm{ref} \delta p$) and dividing the entire system by the reference scale ($\alpha_\mathrm{ref} = \rho v_\mathrm{ref}^3 l_\mathrm{ref}$) is equivalent to left-multiplying by

 \end{enumerate}

 The left and right preconditioned system matrix is equivalent to the dimensionless system in Eq. \eqref{eq:ns-matrix-form-nondim}.
 From a numerical linear algebra perspective, this procedure is a form of \emph{matrix equilibration} \citep{vanderSluis1969Equilibration}.
 However, unlike algebraic equilibration which scales blindly based on matrix entry magnitudes, nondimensionalization scales based on physical characteristic units.
 This physics-aware scaling is robust against numerical noise and helps cluster eigenvalues, thereby improving the convergence rate of Krylov subspace solvers (e.g., GMRES) for multiphysics problems.
+The importance of dimensional consistency in preconditioning saddle-point systems has been further explored by \citet{herzog2021dimensionally}, who demonstrated that aligning preconditioner parameters with natural physical units yields robust performance across varying problem parameters.

 \paragraph{Relation to Full Operator Preconditioning.}

 It is crucial to distinguish between algebraic preconditioning and the operator-level transformation presented here.
 Recent work by \citet{Mohr2024FOP} introduces the concept of \emph{Full Operator Preconditioning} (FOP) to describe techniques that modify the underlying partial differential operator prior to discretization, contrasting them with standard preconditioning which operates on the already assembled matrix.